 Timeline: Search will continue until a suitable candidate is found.
 Applications will start to be reviewed immediately and the position will be hired as soon as an appropriate candidate is selected.

-How To Apply: Interested applicants should send all of the following: (1) cover letter, (2) resume, (3) at least three references, and (4) a writing sample to firstname.lastname@example.org.
-Inquiries can be directed to email@example.com or (207) 949-0708.
+How To Apply: Interested applicants should send ALL of the following: (1) cover letter, (2) resume, (3) at least three references, and (4) a writing sample to [email protected].
+Inquiries can be directed to [email protected] or (207) 989-5860.
 FAM is an equal opportunity employer.
 Women, members of the LGBTQ+ community, low-income, people of color and working class people are particularly encouraged to apply.

-Compensation/Benefits: Salary range is competitive for the region and depending on experience, with a range of $37-45K/year.
-Benefits include health insurance, dental and vision benefits all paid at 100%, a retirement plan, and generous paid time off covered under a union collective bargaining agreement.
+Compensation/Benefits: Salary range is competitive for the region and depending on experience, with a range of $40-46K/year.
+Benefits include health insurance, dental and vision benefits all paid at 100% for full time employees; a retirement plan with match; and generous paid time off and holidays covered under a union collective bargaining agreement.